commercial-emacs/commercial-emacs/README.md

 2. Imprecise
 3. Lacking a minimum reproducible example

-Conversely, a bug report with a patch is a sure sign that the reporter made an effort to understand the problem.
+A bug report accompanied by a patch, on the other hand, is a sure sign that the reporter made an effort to understand the problem.

 ### How often are you merging commits from GNU?